-Sanctions will be applied according to the severity of the violation (see "Sanctions" section of the Student Code of Conduct).
+Sanctions will be applied according to the severity of the violation.
+(See Sanctions section of Student Code of Conduct policy).

-Sanctions for an alleged perpetrator who has been found to have violated KBOCC's sexual assault may range from a mandated intervention to expulsion and/or report to law enforcement.
+Sanctions for an alleged perpetrator who has been found to have violated KBOCC's sexual assault may range from a mandated intervention (part B under sanctions) to expulsion (part F under

-Both the complainant and the alleged perpetrator have the right to be informed of the outcome of any disciplinary proceedings (see "Hearing Decision" of the Student Code of Conduct).
+Both the complainant and the alleged perpetrator have the right to be informed of the outcome of any disciplinary proceedings.
 In the event that the complainant is deceased as a result of the offense, the next of kin shall be given the outcome of the disciplinary proceeding, if requested.